Our Review Process

 The Top 7 Best Chicken-Free Cat Foods

 Chicken may be one of the most common proteins used in cat food but Smalls offers several chicken-free options.
-This formula features fresh beef and beef liver as the main ingredients.
+The Smooth Cow formula features beef muscle meat and beef liver as the main ingredients.
+With just a few easily digestible plant ingredients, this formula is rich in protein and fat but low in carbohydrates.

 Ingredients